-(www.toshiba.eu/recycling) or contact your local council office or the retail outlet where you purchased the product.
+( www.toshiba.eu/recycling ) or contact your local council office or the retail outlet where you purchased the product.

-The regulatory information represented by these symbols might not apply, depending on the country and region where you purchased the computer.
+These symbols might not stick depending on the country and region where you purchased.

 REACH - Compliance Statement

 The European Union (EU) chemical regulation, REACH (Registration, Evaluation, Authorization and Restriction of Chemicals), entered into force on 1 June 2007, with phased deadlines to 2018.